productdevbook/toonfetch/CONTRIBUTING.md

-# Contributing to ToonFetch
+# Contributing to SuFetch

-Thank you for your interest in contributing to ToonFetch!
+Thank you for your interest in contributing to SuFetch!
 This document provides guidelines and instructions for contributing.

 ## Table of Contents